web_reg_find is a LoadRunner function which is used as a content check function in the test script.

 b.
 Search for Text by start and end of string: This option is used when the string is not known in advance, but you know what strings will precede and follow it.
 For example, when a user places an order and server returns a text string along with the order number like this “Your order number is <order_number>.
 Thank you!”
 The order number is always unique for all the users who successfully placed the order.
 To confirm that the order has been placed, it is sufficient to confirm that there is some string preceded by “Your order number is ” and followed by “.
 Thank you!”.

 Hence Start String would have “Your order number is” and the End String would have “.
 Thank you!”

 You can further customize your search by using text flags like match case, binary data, use # for any digit, use wild card etc.

 c.
-Search in (Search): This is an optional attribute with default value ‘All’.
-The scope of the search-where to search for the delimited data.
+Search in (Search): This is an optional attribute with the default value ‘All’.
+The scope of the search is to search for the delimited data.
 The possible values are:

 - All: The scope of search is the body, headers, and resources